CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

 * Microsoft Specialized Compute (HPC) Team - <mailto:askcyclecloud @
   microsoft.com>

-The contents of this lab is driven towards helping you become familiar with Azure CycleCloud and it's tooling for orchestrating HPC clusters in Azure.
+This lab focuses on helping you become familiar with Azure CycleCloud, a tool for orchestrating HPC clusters in Azure.

 ## Pre-requisites
 * Most HPC environments run on Linux operating systems, and this lab assumes basic familiarity with Linux systems.
 * A Shell session in a terminal.
 If you are using a Windows machine, we encourage you to use the browser-based Bash shell available at https://shell.azure.com.
 Alternatively, you can install [Windows Subsystem for